nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to copy emails of currently displayed persons.
+1. User requests to copy emails of currently displayed contacts.
-2. AddressBook copies the emails of currently displayed persons into user's clipboard.
+2. AddressBook copies the emails of currently displayed contacts into user's clipboard.
 3. AddressBook notifies the user that emails have been copied.
 4. User can paste emails when composing emails.